Recent News & Blog / Business Tax

 Education benefits help attract, retain and motivate your employees

 One popular fringe benefit is an education assistance program that allows employees to continue learning and perhaps earn a degree with financial assistance from their employers.
+One way to attract, retain and motivate employees is to provide education fringe benefits so that team members can improve their skills and gain additional knowledge.
+Contact our business advisors with questions.

 Take advantage of the rehabilitation tax credit when altering or adding to business space